skyway/skyway-js-sdk-doc/docs/en/peer.md

 ### Event: `'open'`

-Connected to the signaling server successfully.
+Fired when connected to the signaling server successfully.

 | Name | Type   | Description |
 | ---- | ------ | ----------- |